futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-10-CSS Block vs inline vs inline-block/README.md

-# Lecture -09
+# Lecture -10

-## CSS display: inline, display: inline-block and display: block:
+## C inline, display: inline-block and display: block:

 Before we learn about Display, as we have study in HTML Module, some elements have block level scope and some have inline inline scope.